+- 1. normal operation

+- 2. AOOs

+- 3. DBAs

-- 1. normal operation - 2. anticipated operational occurrences (AOOs) - 3. design-basis accidents (DBAs) - 4. beyond-design-basis accidents (BDBAs), including design extension conditions (DECs) (DECs could include severe accident conditions)
+- 4. BDBAs, including DECs (DECs could include severe accident conditions)

 Based on these analyses, the capability of the design to withstand PIEs and accidents shall be confirmed, the effectiveness of the items important to safety demonstrated, and requirements for emergency response established.
 The results of the safety analyses shall be fed back into the design.